YassineFaidi/Ntriniw/README.md

 <a name="readme-top"></a>

 <br />
-## Ntriniw

-A social mobile app for the calisthenics community with Instagram-like features.
+Ntriniw is a social mobile app for the calisthenics community with Instagram-like features.

 ## About The Project